-(20) Federal and State Income and Premium Taxes
+(18) Federal and State Income Taxes

-The Company was included in the consolidated federal income tax return of its parent company, Aetna and Aetna's other wholly-owned subsidiaries through November 27, 2018 pursuant to the terms of a tax sharing agreement.
-For the tax period ending December 31, 2018, Aetna and its wholly-owned subsidiaries are included in the consolidated federal income tax return of its parent, CVS Health, pursuant to the terms of a tax sharing agreement (and a Supplemental Tax Sharing Agreement where applicable) between CVS Health and the Company.
-In accordance with both agreements, the Company's current federal and state income tax provisions are generally computed as if the Company were filing a separate federal and state income tax return; current income tax benefits, including those resulting from net operating losses, are recognized to the extent realized in the consolidated return.
-Pursuant to these agreements, the Company has the enforceable right to recoup federal and state income taxes paid in prior years in the event of future net losses, which it may incur, or to recoup its net losses carried forward as an offset to future net income subject to federal and state income taxes.
+Aetna and its wholly-owned subsidiaries are included in the consolidated federal income tax return of its parent company, CVS Health, pursuant to the terms of a tax sharing agreement (and a Supplemental Tax Sharing Agreement where applicable) between CVS Health and the Company.

+In accordance with the agreements, the Company's current federal and state income tax provisions are generally computed as if the Company were filing a separate federal and state income tax return; current income tax benefits, including those resulting from net operating losses, are recognized to the extent expected to be realized in the consolidated return.
+Pursuant to the agreements, the Company has the enforceable right to recoup federal and state income taxes paid in prior years in the event of future net losses, which it may incur, or to recoup its net losses carried forward as an offset to future net income subject to federal and state income taxes.